apache/spark-website/third-party-projects.md

 running Spark
 - <a href="http://alluxio.org/">Alluxio</a> (née Tachyon) - Memory speed virtual distributed storage system that supports running Spark
-- <a href="https://github.com/datastax/spark-cassandra-connector">Spark Cassandra Connector</a> -
-Easily load your Cassandra data into Spark and Spark SQL; from Datastax
 - <a href="https://github.com/filodb/FiloDB">FiloDB</a> - a Spark integrated analytical/columnar
 database, with in-memory option capable of sub-second concurrent queries
 - <a href="http://www.elasticsearch.org/guide/en/elasticsearch/hadoop/master/spark.html#spark-sql">ElasticSearch -
 Spark SQL</a> Integration
-- <a href="https://github.com/tresata/spark-scalding">Spark-Scalding</a> - Easily transition
-Cascading/Scalding code to Spark
 - <a href="http://zeppelin-project.org/">Zeppelin</a> - an IPython-like notebook for Spark.
 There is also <a href="https://github.com/tribbloid/ISpark">ISpark</a>, and the
 <a href="https://github.com/andypetrella/spark-notebook/">Spark Notebook</a>.
-- <a href="http://www.ibm.com/developerworks/servicemanagement/tc/pcs/index.html">IBM Spectrum Conductor with Spark</a> -
-cluster management software that integrates with Spark
 - <a href="https://github.com/EclairJS/eclairjs-node">EclairJS</a> - enables Node.js developers to code
 against Spark, and data scientists to use Javascript in Jupyter notebooks.
 - <a href="https://github.com/SnappyDataInc/snappydata">SnappyData</a> - an open source
 OLTP + OLAP database integrated with Spark on the same JVMs.
-- <a href="https://github.com/DataSystemsLab/GeoSpark">GeoSpark</a> - Geospatial RDDs and joins
-- <a href="https://github.com/ispras/spark-openstack">Spark Cluster Deploy Tools for OpenStack</a>
 - <a href="https://github.com/Hydrospheredata/mist">Mist</a> - Serverless proxy for Spark cluster (spark middleware)

 <h2>Applications Using Spark</h2>